OPTANO/optano.algorithm.tuner/Doc/userDoc/parameters.md

  <dd>Value indicating whether to include a genome that uses the target algorithm's default parameter values, if they are specified.
 If a parameter does not have a specified default value, a randomized value from its domain is used instead.</dd>
 </dl>

-#### <a name="racing"></a>Speedups in Runtime Tuning
+#### <a name="racing"></a>Speedups in Tuning
-**Racing**: In runtime tuning, *OAT* is able to skip evaluating a configuration further once it becomes clear that it won't get to be a winner of the mini tournament it is part of.
-This strategy has the potential to greatly reduce the tuner's run time because the worst configurations are evaluated less often.
-However, if you are not tuning for run time or if another criterion is more important for you, you should not enable this functionality.
+**Racing**: Loosely speaking, racing means to skip evaluating a configuration further once it becomes clear that it can not beat the current numberOfTournamentWinner-best configuration and therefore won't get to be a mini tournament winner.
+Of course, this ordering strongly depends on your overall tuning metric.
+For example, in runtime tuning with one mini tournament winner racing can skip evaluations once a configuration's total runtime exceeds the total runtime, needed by the best configuration to solve all instances.
+Thereby this strategy has the potential to greatly reduce the tuner's run time because the worst configurations are evaluated less often.
+Moreover this might lead you to introduce an evaluation priority of a configuration, based on its ability to be a racing threshold candidate.
+The [basic version of OAT](basic_usage.md) comes with two basic tuning metrices: (penalized) runtime tuning and pure value tuning.
+While you cannot use racing in pure value tuning, (penalized) runtime tuning comes with a full featured implementation of this strategy.
+When [tuning for custom optimization functions](../developerDoc/advanced.md) you can provide your own tuning metric, racing strategy and evaluation priority score by implementing the `IRunEvaluator` interface.
+The [Gurobi example](../developerDoc/gurobi.md) provides an exemplary implementation on how to customize your strategy.

-**CPU Timeout**: Racing is useful, but only checks the run times between algorithm runs.
+**CPU Timeout**: Racing is useful, but only checks the run times between finished algorithm runs.
 That means that a really long run will never be cancelled, and the bad configuration will only be ignored afterwards.
 To avoid this problem, a CPU timeout can be set per run.
 Runs will be cancelled after this time and the run time will be counted as the run time until cancellation.
-If you want to handle cancelled runs differently from others, you can still use racing - all configurations that cause CPU timeouts will be ignored when deciding whether a configuration should be evaluated further.

 <dl>
  <dt>--enableRacing={BOOLEAN} [false]</dt>